This article was updated on 18th March 2026

 3. Similarweb shows ChatGPT is now the 5th most visited website in the world

 In April 2025 ChatGPT took over X to become the 5th most visited website in the world.
-Impressive by any measure, but even more so when you consider wasn’t even 3 years old at this point.
+Impressive by any measure, but even more so when you consider it wasn’t even 3 years old at this point.

 And what’s just as impressive is the ongoing growth and just how quickly they are adopting new users.